Ataxia–telangiectasia: Immune problems

-All individuals with A–T should have at least one comprehensive immunologic evaluation that measures the number and type of lymphocytes in the blood (T-lymphocytes and B-lymphocytes), the levels of serum immunoglobulins (IgG, IgA, and IgM) and antibody responses to T-dependent (e.g., tetanus, Hemophilus influenzae b) and T-independent (23-valent pneumococcal polysaccharide) vaccines.
+All individuals with A–T should have at least one comprehensive immunologic evaluation that measures the number and type of lymphocytes in the blood (T-lymphocytes and B-lymphocytes), the levels of serum immunoglobulins (IgG, IgA, and IgM), and antibody responses to T-dependent (e.g., tetanus, Hemophilus influenzae b) and T-independent (23-valent pneumococcal polysaccharide) vaccines.
 For the most part, the pattern of immunodeficiency seen in an A–T patient early in life (by age five) will be the same pattern seen throughout the lifetime of that individual.
 Therefore, the tests need not be repeated unless that individual develops more problems with infection.
-Problems with immunity sometimes can be overcome by immunization.
-Vaccines against common bacterial respiratory pathogens such as Hemophilus influenzae, pneumococci and influenza virus (the "flu") are commercially available and often help to boost antibody responses, even in individuals with low immunoglobulin levels.
+Problems with immunity can sometimes be overcome by immunization.
+Vaccines against common bacterial respiratory pathogens such as Haemophilus influenzae, pneumococci, and influenza virus (the "flu") are commercially available and often help to boost antibody responses, even in individuals with low immunoglobulin levels.
 If the vaccines do not work and the patient continues to have problems with infections, gamma globulin therapy (IV or subcutaneous infusions of antibodies collected from normal individuals) may be of benefit.
 A small number of people with A–T develop an abnormality in which one or more types of immunoglobulin are increased far beyond the normal range.
-In a few cases, the immunoglobulin levels can be increased so much that the blood becomes thick and does not flow properly.
+In a few cases, the immunoglobulin levels can increase so much that the blood becomes thick and does not flow properly.
 Therapy for this problem must be tailored to the specific abnormality found and its severity.

-If an individual patient's susceptibility to infection increases, it is important to reassess immune function in case deterioration has occurred and a new therapy is indicated.
-If infections are occurring in the lung, it is also important to investigate the possibility of dysfunctional swallow with aspiration into the lungs (see above sections under Symptoms: Lung Disease and Symptoms: Feeding, Swallowing and Nutrition.)
+If an individual patient's susceptibility to infection increases, it is crucial to reassess immune function in case deterioration has occurred and a new therapy is indicated.
+If infections are occurring in the lungs, it is also important to investigate the possibility of dysfunctional swallowing with aspiration into the lungs (see above sections under Symptoms: Lung Disease and Symptoms: Feeding, Swallowing and Nutrition.)

 Most people with A–T have low lymphocyte counts in the blood.
 This problem seems to be relatively stable with age, but a rare number of people do have progressively decreasing lymphocyte counts as they get older.
 In the general population, very low lymphocyte counts are associated with an increased risk for infection.
-Such individuals develop complications from live viral vaccines (measles, mumps, rubella and chickenpox), chronic or severe viral infections, yeast infections of the skin and vagina, and opportunistic infections (such as pneumocystis pneumonia).
+Such individuals develop complications from live viral vaccines (measles, mumps, rubella, and chickenpox), chronic or severe viral infections, yeast infections of the skin and vagina, and opportunistic infections (such as pneumocystis pneumonia).
 Although lymphocyte counts are often as low in people with A–T, they seldom have problems with opportunistic infections.
 (The one exception to that rule is that problems with chronic or recurrent warts are common.)
 The number and function of T-lymphocytes should be re-evaluated if a person with A–T is treated with corticosteroid drugs such as prednisone for longer than a few weeks or is treated with chemotherapy for cancer.
 If lymphocyte counts are low in people taking those types of drugs, the use of prophylactic antibiotics is recommended to prevent opportunistic infections.